 The last round cultivated in the greenhouse was able to get up to 30 percent THC, the indoor version that dropped after made it to 25 percent.

 Nadolny closed with a warning on the high.
-It comes on slow and lasts, which many people find enjoyable, but if you’re prone to things like panic attacks, don’t overdue it.
+It comes on slow and lasts, which many people find enjoyable, but if you’re prone to things like panic attacks, don’t overdo it.

 Linage: Sour D (AJ’s Cut) X Banana Sherbet